Unlock rich Ames data and other new genetic toxicity records in the latest update to the Vitic Complex Nitrosamines database.

-The initiative provides access to a chemically diverse dataset, facilitating the identification of trends in mutagenic activity associated with specific chemical features.
-This, in turn, enhances the understanding of structure-activity relationships (SAR) for the nitrosamines class.
+By supporting collaboration on the anonymous exchange of genetic toxicology data, the initiative provides access to a chemically diverse dataset and facilitates the identification of trends in mutagenic activity associated with specific chemical features.
+Gain understanding of SARs for the nitrosamines class through our newest data release, which predominantly includes Ames data.

 The Vitic Complex Nitrosamines 2025.1.0 database update includes:

-The database now contains 3,991 genetic toxicity in vitro data records, predominantly bacterial mutagenicity records on 131 substances.
-The new data contributes to increased compound coverage and an expanded strain and metabolic activation profile for previously covered compounds, in line with the enhanced Ames test conditions for N-nitrosamines.
+Focusing specifically on data records relating to in vitro genetic toxicity, the database now contains 3,991 relevant data records and 131 substances with associated bacterial mutagenicity records.
+This new data contributes to expanded strain and metabolic activation profiles, for increased compound coverage, in line with the enhanced Ames test conditions for N-nitrosamines.

-Another asset of this database update lies in the significant growth of the genetic toxicity in vivo dataset.
+Another enhancement of this database update lies in the addition of new substances which significantly grow the in vivo genetic toxicity dataset.
 In vivo compound coverage has doubled (from 11 to 22), and the dataset size has increased by 47% (from 38 to 72 study records).
 This includes key data for mutagenic potency characterisation, such as transgenic rodent and duplex sequencing mutation assay data.

 How the Vitic Complex Nitrosamines data sharing initiative works